-You can now complete the UO Prevention Science MEd degree while living in the greater Portland area.
+Starting in Fall 2021, you can complete the UO Prevention Science MEd degree while living in the greater Portland area.
 This exciting option within our MEd program suits the needs of a diverse urban community, while maintaining the strong rigor, content, and hands-on training that students experience at the UO campus in Eugene.
 Students get to work closely with world-renowned faculty in areas such as behavioral and biobehavioral health, human development, social justice, translational science and nonprofit leadership.

 |Program Fast Facts|